How to Become a Digital Nomad in 10 Steps

 Ahh, the great divide.

 Understanding traffic and how the internet works.
 If you are a nobody, you are a nobody.
-It’s like some artist living in Paraguay with no internet, hoping that by painting in his basement that people will buy his art.
+It’s like some artist living in Mongolia with no internet, hoping that by painting in his basement that people will buy his art.

 You have to be found, and if you give people no way to find you, you’re done for.